Helping your children stay safe online

 Ensure that all digital devices – including smartphones, tablets, laptops and computers – have the latest firewalls and anti-virus protection installed.

 You may want to turn on parental controls so that you can decide when and how your child can use a specific device.
 Make sure you choose strong passwords.

 Shopping websites can make it easy to make purchases, such as by saving your card details and letting you make payments with a single click.
 Try not to save these details online where children could accidentally make purchases and rack up large bills without your knowledge.

 - Monitoring your credit report

 Your child may accidentally share some of your personal information online, which could be collected by identity fraudsters.
-You may want to monitor your Equifax Credit Report & Score to ensure that there isn’t any suspicious activity on it – it’s free for the first 30 days, then £14.95 monthly.
+You may want to monitor your Equifax Credit Report & Score, which is free for the first 30 days then £14.95 monthly, to ensure that there isn’t any suspicious activity on your report.

 - Being ready to listen